nunobrum/PyLTSpice/README.md

 * Alternative contact : nuno.brum@gmail.com

 ## History ##
+* Version 1.0
+LTSpiceBatch.py:
+Implemented an new approach (NOT BACKWARDS COMPATIBLE), that avoids the usage of the sim_settings.inc file.
+And allows to modify not only parameters, but also models and even the simulation commands.

+LTSpice_RawRead.py:
+Added the get_time_axis method to the RawRead class to avoid the problems with negative values on time axis, when 2nd order compression is enabled in LTSpice.

+LTSteps.py:
+Modified the LTSteps so it can also read measurements on log files without any steps done.

 * Version 0.6
 Histogram.py now has an option to make the histogram directly from values stored in the clipboard